 Regatta Day date changed

 Regatta Day temporarily moves from August to July to accommodate the visit of Prince Phillip and Queen Elizabeth II.

 Regatta Day honors ties with the British monarchy

 Regatta Day is given the Royal designation in 1993 to respect the close relationship between Canada and the British monarchy.

 Regatta Day Activities

 As many as 50,000 people throng the shores of Quidi Vidi Lake to watch the boat races.
 In 2017, almost 100 teams from around the world participated in the event.

 Race your hamster

-Do you have a pet hamster?
-You could win a new cage for him on Regatta Day.
-Each year, Critters 'n Things in Mount Pearl organizes a hamster race at their store.
-The race is only open to hamsters, though, and not any other rodents.
+If you have a pet hamster, you could win a new cage on Regatta Day.
+Each year, Critters 'n Things in Mount Pearl, organizes a hamster race at their store.
+The race is only open to hamsters.
+Not rats, not frogs — just hamsters.

 A lot of people who can't make it to the lake watch the races on television.
-It is a good excuse to invite your fam, get some beers, and even bet on your favorites.
+It's a good excuse to invite your fam, get some beers and even bet on your favorites to win.